John Templer of Lindridge

 In 1783 John Templer became Rector of Teigngrace which he held for nearly 50 years.
 He also had the living of Trusham.
 At his induction he was described as ‘Petit John Templer’ which gives us some idea of his appearance.

-That year, and no doubt blessed by the inheritance received from his Line marriage five years earlier, be acquired the first of several properties which he accumulated throughout his life, namely the manor of Sherford.
+That year, and no doubt blessed by the inheritance received from his Line marriage five years earlier, he acquired the first of several properties which he accumulated throughout his life, namely the manor of Sherford.
 This was followed in 1787 by John acquiring the manor or nominal manor of Moore and Perry in Highweek from the Pole family.
 (His sister Anne had married Sir John William de la Pole in 1779).

 Some further property activity took place in 1790 when by a Private Act (30 George III c31) John exchanged his ‘settled estate in Kent for another in Devon to be settled in lieu thereof’.
 The detail of this transaction is not known but it is likely the property in Kent was one acquired by old John Line when he and James Templer were in partnership together and which subsequently was handed down through Jane Line his widow.
-On the other hand, it may have come from the Parlby family who had settled at Gravesend in Kent in l660 or thereabouts.
+On the other hand, it may have come from the Parlby family who had settled at Gravesend in Kent in 1660 or thereabouts.

 John also undertook from 1793 until his death the living of Paignton-cum-Maridon, in those days a modest village and hardly the thriving seaside resort we know today.